- A well-rounded light amber bitter. Clean tasting, with a slight bitterness on the finish.

 You can’t make great ale without great ingredients, but it’s the people that make Box Steam Brewery the best in Wiltshire.
 You don’t have to like beer to work here.
 You have to love it.

 You’ll spot Martin trundling across the West Country delivery our casks of award-winning ales as if they were their own children.

 Box Steam’s boss grew up in the pub trade and has a passion for two things - good beer and odd shaped balls.
 If there’s Rugby on the big screen and barrels in the yard he’s a happy man.

-Phil Downes Master Brewer
+Philip Downes Master Brewer

 Having worked all his life as brewer, what Phil doesn’t know about beautifully engineering malt, yeast and hops into great beer isn’t worth a can of lager.
 He gives a fantastic brewery tour too.

 While her brother keeps an eye on the Brewery at home, Emma handles diplomatic relations abroad, waving the flag for Wiltshire’s finest across the globe.